 - Disadvantages: - 1.
-The affordable ensembles are relatively small (O(100)), thus sampling noise and rank deficiency of the sampled error covariances become a performance limiting factor for the EnKF - Careful localization of sampled covariances becomes necessary: This is an on-going research topic for both EnKF and Ensemble Variational systems.
-Note that localisation reduces amount of information that can extracted from observations - 3.
+The affordable ensembles are relatively small (O(100)), thus sampling noise and rank deficiency of the sampled error covariances become a performance limiting factor for the EnKF (Stop the press!
+ML models are very cheap to run, could make order of magnitudes larger ensemble possible...) - Careful localization of sampled covariances becomes necessary: This is an on-going research topic for both EnKF and Ensemble Variational systems.
+Note that localisation reduces amount of information that can be extracted from observations - 3.
 Vertical covariance localization becomes conceptually and practically more difficult for observations (e.g., satellite radiances) which are non-local, i.e. they sample a layer of the atmosphere (Campbell et al., 2010).